 Project 500 was the first extensive effort by the University of Illinois to offer equal educational opportunities for all of the residents of Illinois.
-The details of the project were poorly carried out, and miscommunication led to a protest at the Illini Union on September 10, 1968 which resulted in the arrest of 240 black students.
-This collection consists of both audio recorded by Assistant Dean David Eisenman during the years of Project 500 and recordings of oral interviews with students and administrators involved in the program conducted by Joy Ann Williamson.
+The details of the project were poorly carried out, and miscommunication led to a protest at the Illini Union on September 10, 1968, which resulted in the arrest of 240 black students.
+This collection includes archives staff interviews with former administrators and Project 500 alumni at the Project 500 fiftieth anniversary events, September 28-29, 2018.
+It also contains audio recorded in 1968 by Assistant Dean David Eisenman concerning the Project 500 program and student occupation of the Illini Union held on September 10, 1968.

 Connie Penda-Eggelston was born in Chicago in 1948 to well-known musicians.
 Her older brother, a Project 500 Recruiter, convinced her to come back to the Illinois in 1968 after she withdrew from the University from her first term starting in 1966.
 She was a member of BSA and participated in the September 10, 1968 Union Demonstration.
 Participating in cultural programs and actively engaging with Champaign black youth were how she spent her time as a student.